Long-Term Disability (LTD) Claims for Psychologists

 One of the most important pieces of information that your long-term disability policy contains is the definition of disability.
 The definition of disability tells you the level of functional impairment you must meet to qualify for long-term disability benefits, what level of protection your policy provides, as well as what evidence you need to submit in support of your claim.

 When filing a long-term disability claim, you must explain why you meet the applicable definition of disability and provide supporting evidence.
 Supporting evidence can include medical records, reports from your physicians, and statements from family, friends, or coworkers.
-Vocational evidence, or opinions from vocational experts, can also be useful to proving your claim.
+Vocational evidence, or opinions from vocational experts, can also be useful in proving your claim.

 “Own Occupation” vs. “Any Occupation”